Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Prerequisites

+We assume you have cloned the GitHub repository to your working compute instance (local computer or VM).
+The repository is located at: `https://github.com/Azure/BatchSparkScoringPredictiveMaintenance.git`

-We will be using a command line on your computer.
+We will be using a Databricks command line utility (CLI) to automate many of these tasks.
 You should have a Python version installed.
-We require Python Version > 2.7.9 or > 3.6 because of the Databricks CLI requirements.
+We require Python Version > 2.7.9 or > 3.6 for Databricks CLI requirements.

 ## Azure Databricks
 This example is designed to run on Azure Databricks.
 You can provision the service through the Azure portal at: